 Superyacht crew mental health and wellbeing support resources

-In 2021, a fifth of MedAire’s total cases for the year relating to mental health and wellbeing occurred in January.
-Since most medical issues present hand-in-hand with an emotional side too, the real figures may have in fact been even higher.
+Every year MedAire receives numerous calls from yachts, relating to mental health.
+Since most medical issues present hand-in-hand with an emotional side too, the actual number of calls may have in fact been even higher.

-Dotted across the world and covering a number of different yachting positions, ages, backgrounds and genders, the data just goes to show how anyone and everyone can be affected by these issues at some point in their lives.
+Dotted across the world and covering a number of different yachting positions, ages, backgrounds and genders, the data shows that anyone and everyone can be affected by mental health issues at some point in their lives.

-As we look towards the coming months– which may be particularly difficult for many, given last year’s data - we want to highlight two valuable support systems available to superyacht crew in need around the world, as well as a few scenarios of when you might need to access such support.
+So as we look ahead we want to highlight two valuable support systems available to superyacht crew in need around the world, as well as a few scenarios of when you might need to access such support.

 STRUCTURED SUPPORT AND COUNSELLING FOR SUPERYACHT CREW